metabase/metabase/docs/data-modeling/metadata-editing.md

 **Only in detail views** will hide lengthy text from question results.
 This setting is applied by default if a column's values have an average length of more than 50 characters.
 You might want to use this setting on a column like "Comments" if you already have a column for "Rating".

-**Do not include** columns won't show up in the query builder or data reference, but they're still accessible if someone writes `SELECT hidden_column FROM table` in the SQL editor.
-You can use this setting on sensitive columns (such as PII) or irrelevant columns (such as the last updated time).
+**Do not include** columns won't show up in the query builder or data reference, but these columns are still accessible if someone writes `SELECT hidden_column FROM table` from the [SQL editor](../questions/native-editor/writing-sql.md).
+You can set "do not include" on sensitive columns (such as PII) or irrelevant columns.

 ### Column order

 Metabase defaults to the column order defined in your database schema.
 To reorder the column display order in question results and menus **manually**, click on the grab bar to the right of each column, and drag the column to a new position.

 ![Reordering columns](./images/column-reorder.gif)